saddang/saddang/README.md

 ### Hello World 👋
 - 👨🏾‍💻  I’m Saddan
-- 📊 ➰ I am a product manager from usa / human interested in software development / data analysis
+- 📊 ➰ I am a product manager from 🇺🇸🇩🇴🇦🇹
-- 👀 I’m interested in renewables, machine learning, ETLs, streamlit and others!
+- 👀 I’m interested in renewables, AI 🤖, machine learning, ETLs 📈, streamlit and others!
-- 🌱 Learning more machine learning, cloud technologies and design patterns
+- 🌱 Learning more history, machine learning, cloud technologies and design patterns

 ### :mailbox: Connect with me